 Arguably the biggest car show in Pigeon Forge all year long, the Fall Rod Run takes place on a Thursday, Friday, and Saturday in September following the Shades of the Past car show.
 The combination of cooler weather, fewer summertime visitors, and the start of the beautiful fall leaf viewing season bring big crowds to the Smokies on this weekend.

-Here are the 2015 winners from the Fall Rod Run:
+Here are some past winners from the Fall Rod Run:

 - 1969 Red Camaro